 A fracture is the same thing as a break, there is no difference in the type or severity of the injury and the two words are interchangeable.

 There are many ways and areas in which the elbow can be fractured.
-Usually it results from a fall directly onto the joint, or a hard impact.
+Usually, it results from a fall directly onto the joint, or a hard impact.
 Sometimes it can happen from falling onto an outstretched hand or from a strong muscular force.
-The Triceps muscle pulling in the Olecranon process at the back of the elbow is a common example of this.
+The triceps muscle pulling in the Olecranon process at the back of the elbow is a common example of this.

-Due to several main nerves and arteries passing very close to the bones of the elbow, complications due to damage of these structures is common.
+Due to several main nerves and arteries passing very close to the bones of the elbow, complications due to damage to these structures is common.
 Any elbow fractured should be fully examined to check for associated injuries.

 The most common elbow fractures include:

 - Olecranon fracture